selvagmj/ticketviewer/README.md

 2. There are 2 ways to use the application

     a. **Use the Executable Jar:**
     1. Download the [ticketviewer-0.0.1-jar-with-dependencies.jar](https://github.com/selvagmj/ticketviewer/raw/main/target/ticketviewer-0.0.1-jar-with-dependencies.jar) (Use chrome to download jar.
-Firefox cannot download jar)
+You may face some errors with firefox.
+Or download full project and you can find the jar file in target folder.)
     2. java -jar ticketviewer-0.0.1-jar-with-dependencies.jar domain=https://{account name}.zendesk.com username={user email} apitoken={api token generated in first step}

     You can also enable logging by adding the option logging=true.
 Logging disabled by default.